 Lift off at Norwegian Air after it cuts capacity by a quarter

-Shares at airline tumbled 60% in the last year but have risen 19% in the last three months
+Shares at airline fell 60 per cent in last year but have risen 19 per cent in last quarter

 Norwegian Air is seeking to avoid the ranks of airlines that have collapsed due to industry overcapacity.

-Norwegian Air cut its capacity by a quarter in December, removing loss-making routes as it made headway on its plan to regain profitability, traffic data from the budget carrier showed on Tuesday.
+Norwegian Air cut its capacity by a quarter in December, removing loss-making routes as it made headway on its plan to regain profitability, traffic data from the budget carrier shows.

-Shares in the carrier jumped as much as 6 per cent in opening trade as Norwegian said reduced capacity helped lift average income per passenger by 14 per cent.
+Shares in the carrier jumped as much as 6 per cent in opening trade on Tuesday as Norwegian said reduced capacity helped lift average income per passenger by 14 per cent.

 Norwegian has raised funds from investors three times in 20 months to prevent it from joining the ranks of airlines that have collapsed due to industry overcapacity.

-The airline’s overall capacity, a measure of distance flown and the number of seats available (ASK), fell 25 per cent year on year in December, while analysts in a Reuters poll had on average expected a 24 per cent drop.
+The airline’s overall capacity, a measure of distance flown and the number of seats available, fell 25 per cent year on year in December, while analysts in a Reuters poll had on average expected a 24 per cent drop.

 “Stellar December traffic figures – stock to move up,” Danske Bank analyst Martin Stenshall wrote in a note to clients.

-By 7.27am GMT, Norwegian’s shares were up 5.3 per cent at 40.60 crowns.
-They have tumbled 60 per cent in the last year but have risen 19 per cent in the last three months as the turnaround plan gained traction.
+Its shares have tumbled 60 per cent in the last year but have risen 19 per cent in the last three months as the turnaround plan gained traction.